intermezzOS/book/src/paging.md

 ## Paging

 So, step one: set up ‘paging’.
 What is paging?
 Paging is a way of managing memory.
-There are two major strategies to manage memory: segmentation and paging.
-Segmentation is an older strategy, so we won’t talk about it much.
-It’s also where the term ‘segmentation fault’ comes from, which is still used today, even though segementation isn’t used.
-Old habits die hard.

-So let’s talk more about paging.
 Our computer has memory, and we can think of memory as being a big long list of cells:

 | address | value |
 +---------+-------+